Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Effect of process parameters on ultrasound-assisted CSAM

 \subsection{Frequency effect}

-In the previous sections, we demonstrated how ultrasound enhances the deformation, diffusivity, and atomic rearrangements of $W$ particles during the CS process.
-We showed that the deformation behavior is independent of particle size in the ultrasonic-assisted CS process.
-In this section, we illustrate how ultrasound parameters, such as amplitude and frequency, affect the deformation behavior and atomic arrangements of $W$ particles during the CS process.
+In the previous sections, we demonstrated that impact velocity affects the deformation and rearrangement rates of the atomic configurations of $W$ particles in both ultrasound and non-ultrasound-assisted CS processes.
+We also showed that plastic deformation is nearly insensitive to particle size variation in ultrasound-assisted CS.
+In this section, we illustrate how ultrasound parameters, amplitude and frequency, affect the deformation behavior and atomic rearrangements of $W$ particles during the CS process.

-First, we present the effects of ultrasound amplitude and frequency on the evolution of \emean over time. \fref{fig:mean_var_amp} shows the evolution of \emean as a function of time for different amplitudes of ultrasound perturbation.
-It can be observed that the maximum value of \emean increases with increasing amplitude.
-A higher magnitude of the perturbation increases the displacement of the atoms, thereby increasing the value of \emean.
-While the maximum value of \emean increases linearly as the amplitude of ultrasound perturbation increases, the same is not apparent in the case of the variation of ultrasound frequency. \fref{fig:mean_var_freq} shows that the maximum value of \emean increases linearly as the frequency increases.
-However, up to $t=0.2$ns, the evolution of the \emean plot converges for higher amplitude and frequency values, indicating a complex interplay between strain and ultrasound parameters.
+First, we present the effects of ultrasound amplitude and frequency on the evolution of \emean over time. \fref{fig:mean_var_amp} shows the evolution of \emean as a function of time for different amplitudes of ultrasonic perturbation.
+We note that the maximum value of \emean saturates as the amplitude increases from $A=3.165\si{\angstrom}$ to $A=6.33\si{\angstrom}$.
+Such a saturation is governed by the maximum flattening attainable in the presence of an ultrasonic perturbation.
+However, increasing the ultrasound frequency has the opposite effect. \fref{fig:mean_var_freq} shows that the maximum value of \emean increases $12\%$ as the frequency is lowered from $f=20$GHz to $f=10$GHz.
+However, up to $t=0.3$ns, the evolution of the \emean plot converges for all the frequencies.
+Such convergences at higher amplitudes and lower frequencies set a limit on the maximum attainable plastic deformation in ultrasound-assisted CS processes.

-To characterize the effect of ultrasound parameters on the long-range order of $W$ particles, we computed the RDFs for the bottom particle of $W$ for the ultrasound-assisted case where the $W$ substrate is subjected to different ultrasound amplitudes and frequencies.
-As observed in \fref{fig:diff_freq_gr}, the ultrasound parameters do not modify the RDFs.
-This suggests that the applied ultrasound parameters enhance local yielding by promoting the displacement of energetically favorable atoms.
-At the same time, the overall long-range atomic arrangement remains preserved mainly throughout the CS process for specific impact velocity and particle diameter.
+To characterize the effect of ultrasound parameters on the long-range order of $W$ particles, we compute the RDFs for the bottom particle of $W$ for the ultrasound-assisted case at time $t=0.11$ns, where the $W$ substrate is subjected to different ultrasound amplitudes and frequencies.
+As observed in \fref{fig:gr_freq}, the ultrasound frequency does not modify the RDF distributions.
+This suggests that variations in ultrasound frequency enhance local yielding by promoting the displacement of energetically favorable atoms.
+At the same time, the overall long-range atomic arrangement is preserved throughout the CS process for a given impact velocity and particle diameter.
+Similar to the variation of frequencies, \fref{fig:gr_amp} shows similar RDF distributions between the amplitudes of $A=3.165-6.33\si{\angstrom}$.
+However, at a low amplitude of $A=1.583\si{\angstrom}$, the particle undergoes less plastic deformation, as also shown in \fref{fig:mean_var_amp}, which leads to the higher peak of the RDF distribution.

 Similar consistency can be observed in the plots shown in \fref{fig:diff_freq_fr}.
 Here, the flattening ratio shows little response to variations in ultrasound parameters.
 Uniformity in the global atomic arrangement of the bottom $W$ particles appears to contribute to the saturation of parameters such as RDF and $FR_{max}$, while a substantial change in \emean occurs due to local yielding near the impact region.